exercism/problem-specifications/exercises/dnd-character/description.md

 Your character's initial hitpoints are 10 + your character's constitution modifier.
 You find your character's constitution modifier by subtracting 10 from your character's constitution, divide by 2 and round down.

-Write a random character generator that follows the rules above.
+Write a random character generator that follows the above rules.

 For example, the six throws of four dice may look like: